alto-wg/draft-alto-pv/basic.md

 second (bps).
 If this property is requested but not present in an ANE, it MUST be interpreted as that the ANE does not support bandwidth reservation.

+It must be noted that the client must not assume that the ALTO server has the capability to modify the routing.
+In fact, for most cases, the network only exposes information about the path and does not provide any control capability inside the network.
+For certain use cases the network may provide certain levels of control capability, for example, if a network allows clients to reserve bandwidth for end-to-end communication, it may configure an ALTO server to provide the `max-reservable-bandwidth` property.
+However, ALTO only carries the information and how to use the information depends on common knowledge or a higher-layer protocol.

 ### Persistent Entity ID {#persistent-entity-id}

 The persistent entity ID property is the entity identifier of the persistent